sg893052/sonic-buildimage/manageability/config-setup.md

 ### 2.2.4 ConfigDB Migration

 The configuration state of a SONiC switch is stored in a file */etc/sonic/config_db.json* in JSON format.
 During bootup, the contents of the */etc/sonic/config_db.json* are loaded into the RedisDB which is called ConfigDB.
+When installing a new SONiC image, the saved contents are migrated over to the new image.
+This section describes how the stored configuration file */etc/sonic/config_db.json* is transformed and migrated such that it works across different SONiC releases.